It doesn’t get more simple or sustainable than an off-grid hut.

 It’s no good finding an effectively heat source for your hut if your insulation is rubbish and inefficient.
 Good insulation helps to keep your hut a more stable temperature all year round.
 Keeping the heat in its rightful place, inside the hut, will help to reduce costs and also your energy footprint.

-Good ways to insulate a hut include using sheep’s wool, wood wool, cotton insulation and mineral rock wool.
+Good ways to insulate a hut include using sheep’s wool, wood wool, cotton insulation (have a read at cottons environmental impact here) and mineral rock wool.
 To get a better handle of the different types of eco-friendly insulation, have a read of this blog.

 What about water in an off-grid hut?